JFK Lancer Material: The Pistol Whipping of Jack Martin

 • Red Flag: Martin’s Criminal History

-• Red Flag: Other Erratic Claims
+• Red Flag: Martin’s Erratic Claims and Behavior

 • Red Flag: Mental Health History